 range - but this method works, and is another example of the creativity used to make the most of the land here.

-This is a fun - and highly recommended golf experience - and can be a confidence builder!
+fun - and highly recommended golf experience - and can be a confidence builder!
 For more info, visit our page for the course by clicking here.